camdenblum/oim3640/miniproject03/miniproject03proposal.md

 ## Core Features

 The app will include a homepage with a simple text input form where users can type any place name or address in the Greater Boston area.
 On submission, the Flask backend will call the Mapbox Geocoding API to resolve the input into coordinates, then query the MBTA V3 API with those coordinates to retrieve the nearest stop.
-The results page will display the stop name, the MBTA line or route it serves, and the approximate distance from the searched location.
-As a stretch goal, I plan to embed an interactive Mapbox map on the results page that shows both the searched location and the nearest stop with a pin.
+The results page will display the stop name, the MBTA line or route it serves, the transit mode (subway, bus, or commuter rail), and the approximate walking distance from the searched location.
+As a stretch goal, I plan to embed an interactive Mapbox map on the results page that shows both the searched location and the nearest stop with labeled pins and a line connecting them.
 All API keys will be managed securely using a .env file that is excluded from version control via .gitignore.

 ## What I Don't Know Yet